kjlisby/domiticz-ihc-plugin/README.md

-# domiticz-ihc-plugin
+# domoticz-ihc-plugin
-Domiticz plugin for adding IHC via IHCServer as hardware.
+Domoticz plugin for adding IHC via IHCServer as hardware.